sgpowellp2u/Network_Monitoring_Tool/README.md

 ![Python Version](https://img.shields.io/badge/Python-3.x-blue.svg)

 The **Ping Monitoring Tool** is a robust Python-based script designed to continuously monitor the latency and availability of multiple hosts.
 It offers real-time insights into various performance metrics, including average latency, success rate, and jitter, presented through a dynamic console interface.
+It has had colour coding for status and the ability to manually add hostnames added 23/10/25

 ## Table of Contents